• Homepage

 ⇒ Glyphosate; toxicity and risks of exposure.

-In 2015, the IARC (International Agency for Research on Cancer), an offshoot of the WHO, classified glyphosate as a probable human carcinogen (Group 2A).
-A few months later, the EFSA (European Food Safety Authority) and the ECHA (European Chemicals Agency) published their own expert reports stating that glyphosate is not carcinogenic, mutagenic, or toxic to reproduction in humans.
+In 2015, the International Agency for Research on Cancer (IARC), an offshoot of the WHO, classified glyphosate as a probable human carcinogen (Group 2A).
+A few months later, the EFSA (European Food Safety Authority) and the EChA (European Chemicals Agency) published their own expert reports stating that glyphosate is not carcinogenic, mutagenic, or toxic to reproduction in humans.
+Other non-European agencies issued similar opinions (see some opinions at the bottom of the page).

 Why such a difference in assessment?
-Exposure

-Why choose acrylamide?
+Why choose this molecule?

 Excerpts from the CIRC nomenclature